Security, Apache Kafka, Authentication

 Performance Considerations

 Connection Pooling: Applications should maintain persistent connections to brokers rather than creating new connections for each operation.
-Connection pooling amortizes the handshake cost across many messages.
+Connection pooling amortizes the handshake cost across thousands of messages.
+Most Kafka client libraries handle connection pooling automatically.

 Integration with Kafka ACLs